 On netbooks with small displays you can also use the nifty add-on NoSquint.
-You can install it in Firefox, like this: Firefox panel - Tools - Add-ons - Get Add-ons
+You can install it in Firefox, like this: Firefox menu button (with the three dashes on it) - Add-ons - Get Add-ons

 The default settings of NoSquint aren't right.
 So configure NoSquint like this:

-Firefox panel - Tools - Add-ons - click on Extensions (left side of the window)
+Firefox menu button (with the three dashes on it) - Add-ons - click on Extensions (left side of the window)

 NoSquint: click - Preferences - Tab Zooming - Primary zoom method: Text zoom (text only).